garthvh/ansible-raspi-playbooks/README.md

 + Hostname
 + WiFi SSID
 + WiFi password
-+ SSH Key

-For Raspbian Pixel based projects I still have to connect the project to a keyboard and monitor once to enable SSH and I2C.

-## Project Playbooks
-Each playbook does the remaining setup for each different project using the SSH key installed by the new-default.yml playbook to login.

 ### Alexa Pi Vending Machine
 Housed in the [venduino](http://www.retrobuiltgames.com/diy-kits-shop/venduino/) laser cut wood case there are 5 buttons (4 on the front one on the back), 12 RGB LEDs, 4 continuous rotation servos, an Adafruit servo driver board, a Nokia LCD and a USB CM108 microphone.